 Finger painting: Use this as an excuse to learn how to mix brown paints (this article helps) and do finger-painting over your owl.
 Of course you can change this up for other, brighter colours if you would prefer.

-Leaves: Colour in your owl’s body and look for large leaves to glue stick on for the wings.
+Leaves: Color in your owl’s body and look for large leaves to glue stick on for the wings.
 In my experience to glue leaves PVA glue works better than stick glues but double sided sellotape is much better than either of these for something that will work quickly without the risk of your leaves slipping off the page.
 This activity could also be a good excuse to get outside for a bit.

 More Free Templates For Kids Crafts